New Americans in Kansas

 - In Kansas, 87.9% of children with immigrant parents were U.S. citizens in 2009, according to data from the Urban Institute.

 - In 2009, 91.9% of children in Asian families in Kansas were U.S. citizens, as were 92% of children in Latino families.

-Latino and Asian entrepreneurs and consumers add tens of billions of dollars and thousands of jobs to Kansas’s economy.
+Immigrant, Latino, and Asian entrepreneurs and consumers add billions of dollars and thousands of jobs to Kansas’s economy.

 - Kansas’s 4,833 Asian-owned businesses had sales and receipts of $1.4 billion and employed 12,676 people in 2007, the last year for which data is available.
 The state’s 5,763 Latino-owned businesses had sales and receipts of $1.3 billion and employed 7,935 people in 2007, according to the U.S. Census Bureau’s Survey of Business Owners.